 When contacting us please ensure that you provide relevant information to allow us to identify you and state the right or rights that you wish to exercise.
 We may need to contact you to request further information to verify your identity.

-We will respond to you within one month of receipt of a valid request unless the request is particularly ‘complex or numerous’ in which case we may then extend the deadline by up to an additional two months if necessary, as provided by the GDPR.
+We will respond to you within one month of receipt of a valid request unless the request is particularly ‘complex or numerous’ in which case we may then extend the deadline by up to an additional two months if necessary, as provided by the UK GDPR.
 If the deadline is extended then we will contact you within one month of receipt of your request informing you why the extension is necessary.

 12. Complaints about the use of Personal Data